visokio/omniscope-multinode/README.md

 - **Data refresh is always owned by the editor node** — viewer nodes never execute workflows themselves
 - **The move is atomic** — because the staging folder and the viewer folder are on the same shared filesystem, the move is a rename operation on the same device, which is instantaneous and safe

-> This pattern is not specific to this Docker Compose reference architecture — it applies to any Omniscope multi-node deployment regardless of how the shared filesystem is implemented (NFS, EFS, Azure Files, shared network drive, etc.).

 ### Staging visibility model used in this reference setup